Xanzis/Glass/README.md

 Things the interpreter doesn't do so well:
 - Recursion (each function call mallocs enough memory to assign **every** name a value)
+- Speed in general.
+This language could probably be transpiled to C and compiled, but that sounds difficult for now

 What I'm working on:
 [] Implementing the rest of the standard Glass library (only A and O done so far)